IR training option for diagnostic radiology residents

 The nationwide launch date for the new independent IR residency is July 1, 2020.
-Current R2(PGY-3) diagnostic radiology residents will be the first class to participate in the independent IR residency match during the 2018-2019 match year.
+Current R3 (PGY-4) diagnostic radiology residents will be the first class to participate in the independent IR residency match during the 2018-2019 match year.

-Current R3(PGY-4) and R4(PGY-5) diagnostic radiology residents who want to become interventional radiologists will still train under the traditional pathway via a one-year Vascular and Interventional Radiology (VIR) fellowship.
+Current R4(PGY-5) diagnostic radiology residents who want to become interventional radiologists will still train under the traditional pathway via a one-year Vascular and Interventional Radiology (VIR) fellowship.
 For more information, please visit the fellowship webpage.

 Diagnostic radiology residents will match into independent IR residency positions at the end of their R3(PGY-4) year and will begin their independent residency training in July of the following year.

-Diagnostic radiology residents who completed an ESIR track can place directly into the second year of the independent residency and reduce the training time to one year.
-For more information, please visit the ESIR webpage for more information about ESIR requirements.
+Diagnostic radiology residents who completed an ESIR track can place into the second year of the independent residency and reduce the training time to one year.
+Please visit the ESIR webpage for more information about ESIR requirements.

 Graduates of the independent IR residency qualify to take the IR/DR examination offered by the American Board of Radiology (ABR).
 The IR/DR certificate recognizes competency in both diagnostic radiology and interventional radiology.
 For more information, please visit the ABR website.

 It is expected that most programs with a current VIR fellowship will also have an independent IR residency.